inference-asia/visionext/README.md

 stream = visionext.connect("ws://localhost:8765", on_source=on_source)
 ```

-Save the JPEG of every frame with detections:
+Persisting the frames that contain detections:

 ```python
 for record in stream.detections():
     record.frame.save(f"hits/{record.source_id}/{record.frame_index:012d}.jpg")
 ```

-asyncio:
+The asyncio variant offers the same interface with awaitable methods:

 ```python
 async with visionext.aconnect("ws://localhost:8765") as stream: